 You can find more information on how long to self-isolate for on the NHS website here.

 What to do if someone in your household has symptoms or is isolating

-If someone in your household is well but has been told to isolate because they have been in contact with someone with Covid-19 outside the house, you should still attend campus as normal.
-Only if that person starts to develop symptoms should you stay at home and follow the advice above.
-Please keep your course leader involved throughout.
+If someone in your household is well but has been told to self-isolate because they have been in contact with someone with Covid-19 outside the house, you can still attend campus.

 Guidance for staff